 Captain Kidd is a 'sport' with a stronger red colour but identical in other respects.

-Order now for delivery from week commencing 23rd April.
+Order now for delivery from 23rd October (pot grown) or from November for bare-rooted trees.

 Please fill in the details below and we will let you know when Kidd's Orange Red apple trees are back in stock.